crewjam/awsconsoleauth/README.md

-This is a tool to allow authorized folks to log into an AWS account using Google credentials.
+This is a tool to allow authorized folks to log into an AWS account using credentials from a Google Apps domain.

 # How It Works